notabd7/sat-solver/README.md

 The following is a simple implementation of an SAT solver.
 I found them interesting and used recursion to implement one.
-You need to download racket in order to run it.
-Here is the link: https://download.racket-lang.org/
+You need to download Racket in order to run it.
+Here is the link: https://download.racket-lang.org/ .
+The original code contains comments breaking down everything and how I approached the problem.